A drinker’s cabinet of wonder filled with unusual spirits, from the old world and new, together in one curious exhibition of extraordinary elixirs.

 The Last Tuesday Society’s Absinthe Parlour is truly a hidden treasure of East London.

-Winner of “Best Bar in all of London” – DesignMyNight Awards 2019
+Votes of “Best Bar in London” – DesignMyNight Awards 2019

 Absinthe Menu Shortlisted “Specialist List of the Year” – Imbibe 2020